AphSweden/AphSweden/README.md

 ## Please note that this is my only official account along with aph-finland.
 I do not use alternative or "backup" profiles.
-If any account claiming to be me sends you a message, uses slurs, or acts suspiciously, please do not reply.
-Block and report them immediately.
+If any account claiming to be me sends you a message, uses slurs, or acts suspiciously, please do not reply and check if it is me.
+If not, block and report them immediately.

 <img src="https://files.catbox.moe/vdd2po.webp" class="center">